snipem/simulator_autostart/README.md

 - If you modify `config.ini`, restart the program for changes to take effect.
 - The tool runs continuously in the background, checking every second for process changes.

-Enjoy your automated SimRacing setup!
+Enjoy your automated Simulator setup!